knpuniversity/symfony4/knpu/ep3b-doctrine-relations/comment-is-deleted.md

 ## Updating the Fixtures

 We're not going to create an admin interface to delete comments, at least, not yet.
-So, to make life easier, we *will* want to update our fixtures so that some comments are deleted.
-But first, inside `Comment`, find the new field and... default it to `false`.
+Instead, let's update our fixtures so that it loads some "deleted" comments.
+But first, inside `Comment`, find the new field and... default `isDeleted` to `false`.
 Any new comments will *not* be deleted.

 Next, in `CommentFixture`, let's say `$comment->setIsDeleted()` with `$this->faker->boolean(20)`.
 So, out of the 100 comments, approximately 20 of them